bettercallzaal/zabalartsubmission/README.md

 ZABAL.art is the central hub for the ZABAL ecosystem — a living coordination network where streams are decided by the community, creators submit work, and collective discovery happens in real-time.

+**Now available as a Farcaster Mini App!** Vote on stream direction directly from Warpcast with seamless authentication and social sharing.

 ### The ZABAL Ecosystem

 **Three Core Pillars:**